softlion/WheelPicker-Samples/README.md

 </wp:WheelPicker>
 ```

 A Wheel Picker is made of one or more wheels, and is bound to a single data source.
 Add more `wp:WheelDefinition` to add more wheels.
-In this tutorial, MyListProperty is an `IList<object>` containing strings.
+In this example MyListProperty is an `IList<object>` containing strings.

 If you have more than one WheelDefinition, use `ItemsSourceMulti` instead of `ItemsSourceSimple`; MyListProperty must then be of type `IList<IList<object>>` where the outer list must have a number of items equal to the count of WheelDefinitions.
 Each inner list contains the items for this WheelDefinition.

 ## Full start

-### Add the WheelPicker nuget
+- In your Forms project

-- To your Forms project
+  - Install the nuget package

-### Initialize the library
+- On each platform project (Android, iOS)

-Add `WheelPickerRenderer.InitializeForms();` before `global::Xamarin.Forms.Forms.Init` on each platform.
+  - Call `global::Vapolia.WheelPickers.Declare();` before `global::Xamarin.Forms.Forms.Init();`

 <details><summary>(click to expand) Android code</summary>